vanderoost/blendergrid-on-rails/notes.md

-1. Let's store it as an integer under `commission_percent` (it will never be a partial percentage anyway).
+1. Let's store it as an integer under `reward_percent` (it will never be a partial percentage anyway).

 2. Good point, I agree.